M-Lin-DM/M-Lin-DM.github.io/_pages/about.md

 Here is a list of areas that I focused extensively on.
 I conducted more experiments than I can count and wrote a lot of code implementing these methods from scratch.

+- Data visualization
+- Particle simulation
 - Dynamical systems and chaos
 - Dimensionality reduction
 - Clustering
 - Network analysis and temporal networks
-- Agent-based modeling
+- Agent-based modeling,
-- Deep learning esp.
-Convolutional networks for CV
+- Deep learning (esp.
+Convolutional networks for CV)
 - Reinforcement learning

 During grad school I became very frustrated with the slow pace of the publishing process.
 This blog started to become an outlet where I could get my ideas out there without having to wait.
 Things tend to become stale the longer you wait.